 What we are looking to raise and how it will be spent:

 We are looking to raise the sum of £50,000 from donations and sponsorship.
 This will be used to engage two work placement students for a year (a developer and a designer), using University of Gloucestershire facilities and including, hosting, supervision and quality review.
 This expenditure will improve the quality of the app in response to user feedback, create new story lines, develop an accompanying teacher’s pack and a companion website.

-The trustees are continuing to use a lean approach in all other respects, especially in rolling out the app to various schools throughout the Gloucestershire region.
+The trustees are continuing to use a lean approach in all other respects, especially in rolling out the app to various schools and organisations (such as The Guides) throughout the Gloucestershire region.
 We intend to use our connections and existing relationships with to ensure that as many schools and children as possible get access to the app, with the best possible chance of success.
 In-house expertise in marketing, social media, design, development and project management will continue to be used, cutting administrative overheads to the bare minimum.

 We will be looking to raise further sums to continue the development and breadth of the app and to reach children throughout the UK.

 Following the upcoming development phase to increase the range of storylines to cover other topics in partnership with Gloucestershire schools and Agencies we would expect to continue development to cover a wide range of topics which would have relevance for other age groups throughout the country.

 The topics deal with Cyber risks in three main Groups:

 1. threats to the individual – covering such issues as grooming, sexting, hate crime, in-game threats and identity theft;

 2. threats to family – communities and democracy, dealing with extremism, fake news and social engineering; and